 If you need equipment, the Relais plein air du parc de la Gatineau (parking lot P2, with direct access to several trails) rents snowshoes and other gear.
 Wooden short-term shelters along the trails are useful for a quick warm-up (subject to availability).
 You can also book a four-season cabin, yurt or tent for an overnight stay!

 Located within Gatineau Park, the Camp Fortune downhill ski centre also has a network of loop trails through the forest for snowshoers.
 Access to the snowshoe trails is free if you rent snowshoes from Camp Fortune or if you’ve bought an unlimited ski pass.
 Camp Fortune has lodges where you can warm up, get food and use the washrooms.

 In less than a 30 minute drive from downtown Ottawa, you’ll find Le Harfang, a winter recreational spot with over 350 acres of land.
 No equipment?
 No problem.
 Rent snowshoes or a fat bike to enjoy all 23 kilometers that Le Harfang has to offer.

 Britannia Winter Trail

-A 15-minute drive west of downtown, you can put on your snowshoes to explore the 15-kilometre (9.3 mile) Britannia Winter Trail.
-Winding along the Trans-Canada Trail between the Sir John A MacDonald Parkway and Andrew Haydon Park on the Ottawa River shore, the groomed trail is open to cross-country skiers, walkers and fat bikers, in addition to snowshoers.
+A 15-minute drive west of downtown, you can put on your snowshoes to explore the 17-kilometre (10.6 mile) Britannia Winter Trail.
+Winding along the Trans-Canada Trail between Kichi Zībī Mīkan (formerly known as the Sir John A. Macdonald Parkway) and Andrew Haydon Park on the Ottawa River shore, the groomed trail is open to cross-country skiers, walkers and fat bikers, in addition to snowshoers.
 Pop into the nearby Britannia Coffeehouse to warm up with cookies, coffee, hot chocolate and other treats.